 Wall St slides as Amazon, Apple results weigh

-Amazon.com Inc slumped 11.9% to a near two-year low as higher costs hurt first-quarter results and the e-commerce giant said it expects to lose as much as $1 billion in operating income this quarter.
+Amazon.com Inc slumped 12.5% to a near two-year low as higher costs squeezed first-quarter results and the e-commerce giant said it expected to lose as much as $1 billion in operating income this quarter.

-All the 11 major S&P 500 sectors declined in early trading, with consumer discretionary stocks leading losses with a 3.3% drop.
+Ten of the 11 major S&P 500 sectors declined on the last trading session of the month, with consumer discretionary stocks leading losses with a 3.6% drop.

-Disappointing results and worries about aggressive interest rate hikes by the Federal Reserve have hammered megacap technology and growth stocks this month.
+Downbeat results and worries about aggressive monetary policy tightening by the Federal Reserve have hammered megacap technology and growth stocks this month.

-The Nasdaq is down about 10% in April, putting it in course to match double-digit monthly losses last seen during the height of pandemic-led selloff in March 2020 and the financial crisis in 2008.
+The Nasdaq has lost 10% so far in April, putting it on course to match the double-digit monthly losses last seen during the height of the pandemic-led selloff in March 2020 and the global financial crisis in 2008.

-“The fact that the stock market has come down already indicates that demand is slowing a little bit and further interest rate hikes will also slow demand,” said Randy Frederick, managing director, trading and derivatives, at Schwab Center for Financial Research.

-“As financing debt gets more and more expensive, which I expect it will this year, those companies that need to borrow and have to replace current debt with higher interest rate are going to continue to struggle.”
+“The problem here is the top 10 companies in the S&P 500 for example represent 30% of the index right now, so when you look at Amazon disappointing on earnings and it’s that much of the S&P 500, of course, it can hurt,” said Jeff Powell, Chief Investment Officer at Polaris Wealth Advisory Group.

-Data showed the personal consumption expenditures price index, the Fed’s favored measure of inflation, shot up 0.9% in March - the largest gain since 2005 - after climbing 0.5% in February.
+“They are priced to perfection, and if they disappoint on earnings, people are going to sell out.”
+Data showed the personal consumption expenditures price index - the Fed’s favored measure of inflation - shot up 0.9% in March after climbing 0.5% in February.

 The Fed is set to meet next week, with traders betting on a 50-basis-point rate hike to combat surging inflation.

-Worries around an aggressive monetary policy, the Ukraine war and China’s COVID lockdowns have fueled fears around slowing economic growth.
-Data on Thursday showed the U.S. economy unexpectedly contracted in the first quarter.
+Signs of aggressive monetary policy tightening, the Ukraine war and China’s COVID lockdowns have fueled fears of an economic slowdown.
+Data on Thursday showed the US economy unexpectedly contracted in the first quarter.

+The benchmark S&P 500 is on track for the worst start to its year since 1942, falling 11.5% in the first four months.

 The earnings season overall has been better than expected so far.
 Nearly half of the S&P 500 companies have reported through Thursday and 81% of them have topped Wall Street’s expectations.
 Typically, only 66% beat estimates, according to Refinitiv data.